Are You at Risk for Iodine Deficiency?

 - Ocean Plant Extract on those days when you don’t have a chance to fit sea veggies into your diet.

-An outside source of iodine is a must since the body can't produce iodine on its own.
+An outside source of iodine is a must since the body can’t produce iodine on its own.
 Iodine-rich sea vegetables and seafood are recommended to provide the body with the iodine it needs to produce thyroid hormones, which support immunity and metabolism.
+And because we aren’t getting enough of these iodine-rich foods, iodine deficiency has reemerged in developed countries.

 You can stop iodine deficiency in its tracks by making a few subtle changes to your diet: